tr GAF vs Owens Corning Shingles | Tucson Roofer's Guide

 GAF Shingle Product Tiers

-GAF’s catalog is deep, but their Timberline series is the undisputed champ—in fact, it's the best-selling shingle in North America.
+GAF's catalog runs deep, but the Timberline series is the king.
+It's the best-selling shingle in North America, plain and simple.

-• Timberline HDZ Shingles: This is GAF’s bread and butter.
-It's known for its high-definition shadow bands and unique color blends that give it a genuine wood-shake look.
-For most people, the HDZ hits the sweet spot between killer curb appeal and reliable performance.
+• Timberline HDZ Shingles: This is GAF's workhorse.
+The high-definition shadow bands and the color blends give it a real wood-shake look you can spot from the street.
+For most homeowners, the HDZ lands right in the pocket between great curb appeal and a roof that performs.

 Owens Corning Shingle Product Tiers

-• Duration Series Shingles: This is Owens Corning’s head-to-head competitor with Timberline HDZ.
-The game-changer here is the patented SureNail Technology—a tough fabric strip embedded in the nailing zone.
-This gives installers a clear, strong target and provides incredible nail grip and wind resistance, which is why so many roofers swear by it.
+• Duration Series Shingles: This is the one that goes head-to-head with the Timberline HDZ.
+What sets it apart is the patented SureNail Technology, a tough fabric strip baked right into the nailing zone.
+It gives the crew a clear, strong target and grips nails like nothing else, which is why so many roofers swear by it.

-That fortified nailing strip on their most popular shingles is often what gives Owens Corning the edge in conversations about installation security and wind performance.
+That reinforced nailing strip on their popular shingles is usually what tips Owens Corning ahead when the talk turns to install security and wind.

 GAF vs Owens Corning Flagship Shingle Lines At A Glance